lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 A signature algorithm is Existentially Unforgeable under Chosen-Message Attack (EUF-CMA) if an adversary that has access to a signing oracle cannot create a message-signature pair (m, s) that would be accepted by the verifier for any message m that was not an input to a signing oracle query.

-Composite ML-DSA achieves EUF-CMA security against classical adversaries if at least one of the component algorithms is classically EUF-CMA secure.
-This is since any forgery for the composite algorithm necessarily requires the adversary to create forgeries for both component algorithms.
+In general, composite ML-DSA will be EUF-CMA secure if at least one of the component algorithms is EUF-CMA secure and PH is collision resistant.
+Any algorithm that creates and existential forgery (m, s = (s1, s2)) for composite ML-DSA can be converted into a pair of algorithms that will either create existential forgeries (m', s1) and (m', s2) for the component algorithms or a collision in PH.

-Composite ML-DSA will only achieve EUF-CMA security against quantum adversaries if ML-DSA remains quantumly EUF-CMA secure since a quantum adversary will already be able to create a forgery for the traditional component algorithm.
+However, the nature of the EUF-CMA security guarantee can change if one of the component algorithms is broken:

+* If the traditional component is broken, then composite ML-DSA will remain EUF-CMA secure against quantum adversaries.

+* If ML-DSA is broken, then composite ML-DSA will only be EUF-CMA secure against classical adversaries.

 The same properties will hold for certificates that use composite ML-DSA: a classical adversary cannot forge a composite ML-DSA signed certificate if at least one component algorithm is classically EUF-CMA secure, and a quantum adversary cannot forge a composite ML-DSA signed certificate if ML-DSA remains quantumly EUF-CMA secure.